Phase 1 collector preview live — marketplace later

 Every listing requires photos of the actual item you own, not stock or promo art.
 Your shots should show what's really for sale: the copy in hand, visible wear, and what’s included, so buyers aren’t guessing from a generic image.

-Collections Explorer · Phase 3
+Collectors Grid · Phase 3

-A digital landscape of collectors who fit your shelf
+Find collectors who actually fit your shelf

 - Ranked by collection fit, not geography